top of page

 PROPOSITION G

-When considering the Day of the Lord and similar phrases, realize that the word "day" can mean a particular day or a period of time.
+When considering the "Day of the Lord" and similar phrases, realize that the word "day" can mean a particular day or a period of time.
 For example, the day of one's appointment represents a particular day, like Monday, but the day of technology represents a period of time, like the era, age, or day of the computer.
 This is consistent with our English language and Hebrew and Greek usage as well.
 With this in mind, it can be seen that there is a strict and a broad sense in which the word day can be interpreted.
-Understanding this is essential to correctly interpreting phrases like the Day of the Lord, especially in references that bear upon the timing of the rapture.
+Remaining mindful of this is essential to correctly interpreting things relating to the Day of the Lord and similar phrases, especially in references that bear upon the timing of the rapture.

-Concerning the specific phrase, "the Day of the Lord," the Bible is consistent with this day representing God's judgment and for a period of time.
-As used in the New Testament, this day will begin in the last days just after the rapture and will continue through the judgment of the lost at the Last Judgment (Rev. 20:11-15).
-After this, time will give way to eternity (Rev. 21:1-5ff).
-From a different angle, this means that the last period or day in the history of this present world will be the time of this last days' Day of the Lord judgment.
-Although it includes Daniel's 70th Week, the highlight of this day will be the Lord's Second Advent and Millennial Reign, which I like to think of as the Day of the Lord proper!
-Allowing for the seven years of Daniel's 70th Week and the thousand years of Christ's Reign, it appears that this day will last at least 1007 years.
-Following is an illustration showing the basic elements of the period of the last days' Day of the Lord judgment and its relation to the rapture and eternity:
+Concerning the specific phrase, the "Day of the Lord," the Bible is consistent with this grouping of words representing certain times of God's judgment, all lasting for a period of time.
+In the New Testament, this time of God's judgment so referred to will begin just after the rapture and will continue through the judgment of the unsaved at the Last Judgment (Rev. 20:11-15).
+After this, time (as we know it) will give way to eternity, as reflected in the opening verses of Revelation 21.
+From a different angle, this means that the last period or day in the history of this present world will be the time of God's last days' Day of the Lord judgment.
+Although it includes the seven years of Daniel's 70th Week, the highlight of this day will be the Lord's Second Advent and Millennial Reign, which I like to think of as the Day of the Lord proper!
+Following is an illustration showing the basic elements of this time and its relation to the rapture and eternity:

 bottom of page